rivulet-zhang/vis-utils/hdbscanjs/README.md

 * `dist`: the distance between the two child clusters (`null` if the current node is a leaf)
 * `edge`: the closest pair of points from the two child clusters (`null` if the current node is a leaf)
 * `bbox`: the bounding box of the current cluster (`{minX:.., maxX:.., minY:.., maxY:..}`)

+The `treeNode` object contains a `filter` function that performs a top-down recursive filtering operation.
+If `true`, the test terminates and the current node is returned.
+Otherwise, the child nodes are tested.
+The return value of the `filter` function is a flag list of `treeNode`.
+The `filter` function is useful for *trimming* the cluster nodes based on certain conditions (e.g., current viewport).

 ## License